the-turing-way/the-turing-way/book/website/reproducible-research/vcs/vcs-data.md

 (rr-vcs-data-tools-submodules)=
 ### git submodules

 Submodules allows to split the data in different repositories, while keeping everything under a single "parent" repository.
 It is very powerful, but difficult to use.
 Especially, using  {ref}`git branches<rr-vcs-workflow-branches>` in  submodules make it complex to handle.
+However, this is the only tool listed here allowing to work with many files in a git repository.

 (rr-vcs-data-tools-datalad)=
 ### DataLad

-[DataLad](https://www.datalad.org/), builds upon Git and git-annex.
+[DataLad](https://www.datalad.org/), builds upon git and git-annex.
 Like `git-annex`, it allows you to version control data and share it via third-party providers but simplifies and extends this functionality.
 In addition to sharing and version controlling large files; it allows recording, sharing, and using software environments, recording and re-executing commands or data analyses, and operating seamlessly across a hierarchy of repositories.

 (rr-vcs-data-inclusivity)=
 ## Data versioning and inclusivity

 Data versioning in git require the use of more complex tools, and this means that accessibility to the data will be more difficult.
-For instance, if you use datalad with Github, newcomers tryling to see one of the large file will have difficulties: he will be able to see that the file exists, but will not be able to download or see it without cloning the repository and running git-annex or datalad commands.
+For instance, if you use datalad with Github, newcomers trying to see one of the large file will have difficulties: they will be able to see that the file exists, but will not be able to download or see it without cloning the repository and running git-annex or datalad commands.

 So while using these tools will make git commands to run faster, one may want to disable them for critical binary files, like presentations or pdfs.
 A solution can be to pack them in submodules, so that the repositories are keeping a small size.

 As an example, we can take the repository creating the turing book.
 The repository is slow to work with, because a lot of binary files were used over the time.